openmainframeproject/foundation/zowe_conformance/participation_form.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

+If you are _only_ applying for Participant Conformance as a Zowe Conformant Support Provider, and if you do not have _any_ Qualifying Offerings, then please leave the above fields blank and please select the option below.

+**Participant Conformance**

+- [ ] Check here if you are submitting this form to qualify as a Zowe Conformant Support Provider.

+Please see the applicable provisions of the Program Terms regarding "Participant Conformance", and the corresponding parts of the Test Evaluation Guide, before selecting this option.

 **Conformance Details**

 Initial Version and Components of Zowe Conformance Program tests for Conformance.
 Please verify and comment where needed that the participating offering has achieved the conformance criteria for each conformance type.
 A participating offering may submit for one or more of the Zowe Conformance types (API Mediation Layer, CLI, and/or App Framework) in a single application.
 For more details on the testing criteria, please refer to the Test Evaluation Guide.